Ficool

 Mother smirked.
 "We'll see."

-We continued chatting as we finished our meal.
-The warmth of their company lingered even as they departed for the venue, leaving me alone with my thoughts.
-Even here, surrounded by love and simple comforts, something inside me remained unsettled.
+They continued chatting as they finished their meal.
+The warmth of it lingered even after they departed for the venue and left him alone with his thoughts.
+Even in a house like this, surrounded by love and simple comforts, something inside him remained unsettled.

-The memories of my past life still clung to the edges of my mind like smoke that refused to fade.
-I wondered, is this really where I'm meant to be?
+The memories of his past life still clung to the edges of his mind like smoke that refused to fade.

 Meanwhile, in a dimly lit outpost just outside Linberg, Luke sat quietly at his desk.
-Maps and reports lay spread before him, their edges curling in the flickering light of a nearby stone lamp.
+Maps and reports lay spread before him, their edges curling in the flickering lamplight.

 A soft hum rose from the square communication device on the desk.
 The blue stone set in its frame began to glow faintly before a crackling voice came through.